kyguy/what-is-new-in-amq-streams/2.3.0/README.md

     auto.create.topics.enable: "false"
     ```

-17. Watch the Kubernetes events with `kubectl get events -w`.
+17. Watch the Kubernetes events with `kubectl get events -w` or `kubectl get events -w | grep ConfigChangeRequiresRestart`.

 18. When the operator rolls the Kafka brokers, you should see the following events in your log:
     ```